 What Is Legal Separation?

-Legal separation is similar to divorce in many ways.
+Legal separation is similar to a divorce in many ways.
 Similar to divorce, separation legally estranges you and your spouse both physically and financially.
 Your marital assets, properties and debts are all divided.
-If children are involved, child custody matters and child support are also decided upon.
+If children are involved, child custody matters and child support obligations are also decided upon.
 The key difference between legal separation and divorce, however, is that legal separation does not terminate your marriage.

 When separated, you are still legally married to your spouse.
 Your lives are separate, but you cannot remarry, and you must state that you are married on all tax documents and other forms.
 Unlike divorce, however, legal separation is reversible.
 Should you and your spouse later decide to reconcile, the courts can reverse your separation and you can move forward with your marriage as you wish.